Rent help in Chester County.

 Get help with rent and housing expenses in Chester County Pennsylvania.
-The financial assistance programs offered by local non-profit organizations and government agencies are committed to helping the low income, elderly, families with children, and disabled pay their rent or provide them with information on local charities or government housing programs.
+The financial assistance programs offered by local non-profit organizations, churches and government agencies are committed to helping the low income, elderly, families with children, and disabled pay their rent or security deposits.
+Agencies can also provide them with information on local charities or government housing programs for emergency rental or moving expenses..

 As with most assistance programs, unfortunately funding is limited and not everyone will qualify for emergency rental assistance.
 It is recommend to ask for help before you are faced with an imminent eviction as the more time you have the more options that will be available to you.
 Individuals can learn about and apply for emergency cash assistance to pay rent, section 8 housing, homeless prevention programs, security deposits, and other eviction prevention programs and services.
 If you are struggling to pay your rent, call one of the Chester area non-profits below for assistance or referrals.

-Bridge Of Hope Lancaster And Chester Counties - The main goal is to both prevent and end homelessness in the community.
-The focus is on women and children.
+Good Samaritan Services Lancaster And Chester Counties - Only single women, single men, and single mothers as well as their children along with single fathers and their children can contact the non-profit.
+The main goal is to both prevent and end homelessness in the community.
 They can provide emergency funds to prevent evictions, information on and help in applying to low income housing, resources such as section 8 vouchers and more.
 1516 Olive Street Coatesville, Pennsylvania 19320-2433, call (610) 380-1360

 Chester County Department of Community Development - Apply for rent help, security deposits, credit counseling, and motel vouchers from this Chester County Pennsylvania government agency.
 This homeless prevention and rapid rehousing program was created from government stimulus dollars.
 Various state of Pennsylvania as well as federal government provided grants are used for rental assistance, and they are operated out of this office.
 601 Westtown Rd # 365 West Chester, PA 19382-4992, call (610) 344-6900